Lut99/ArgumentParser/Argument Definition Language.md

 ```

 ### Compiler directives
 As a final top-level construct, ADL defines compiler directives that do not directly influence the result, but instead influence how the file is parsed.
-While any compiler directive may be implemented by a parser as long as it starts with the ```DIRECTIVE```-token, one is a required part of ADL itself: the include directive.
-To this end, the following directive rule must be present:
+Which directives are implemented are entirely compiler-specific, but they all follow the same grammar rule, defined as follows:
 ```
-directive = DIRECTIVE STRING
+directive = DIRECTIVE values
 ```
-In the case of the include directive, the ```DIRECTIVE```-token will have the value 'include', and the ```STRING```-token will specify the path of the file to include.
+where values is the same values rule as discussed under the Common Grammar Rules section.

 ## 4. Closing thoughts
 This file specifies the Argument Definition Language so that parses can parse the file.
 For more information on using the ADL as a user in the context of the ArgumentParser, please refer to the online [wiki](https://github.com/Lut99/ArgumentParser/wiki) of the ArgumentParser.